RemoQuality/timecamp-v2.1-desktop-app/README.md

     * `windeployqt` - a Qt [Deployment Tool](http://doc.qt.io/qt-5/windows-deployment.html), which pulls all needed Qt dynamic libraries and dependencies
     * `NSIS` - [Nullsoft Scriptable Install System](http://nsis.sourceforge.net/Main_Page), with our proprietary script (not in this repo)
 * macOS
-    * `macdeployqt` - a Qt [Deployment Tool](http://doc.qt.io/qt-5/osx-deployment.html), which pulls all needed Qt dynamic libraries and dependencies and creates an App Bundle
+    * `macdeployqt` - a Qt [Deployment Tool](http://doc.qt.io/qt-5/osx-deployment.html), which pulls all needed Qt dynamic libraries and dependencies,
+    and creates an App Bundle
     * `create-dmg` - a Node.js [script for creating DMG packages](https://github.com/sindresorhus/create-dmg), _created by [Sindre Sorhus](https://github.com/sindresorhus)_
 * Linux
     * `linuxdeployqt` - a Community-created [Deployment Tool](https://github.com/probonopd/linuxdeployqt), which pulls all needed Qt dynamic libraries and dependencies
-    * `appimagetool` - a [creator of runnable packages](https://github.com/AppImage/AppImageKit) for Linux in AppImage format, _created by [Simon Peter](https://github.com/probonopd) and contributors_
+    * `appimagetool` - a [creator of runnable packages](https://github.com/AppImage/AppImageKit) for Linux in AppImage format,
+    _created by [Simon Peter](https://github.com/probonopd) and contributors_

 Additionally, our Windows and macOS installers are being signed with Timecamp certificates.